 We endeavor to benchmark our executive compensation against similarly situated executives in comparably sized organizations.
 We believe we compete for executive resources with other non-financial institutions across multiple industrial segments.
-With that in mind, our consultants utilize broad-based, general industry salary surveys and regress their data to organizations with \$2.5 billion in revenues.
+With that in mind, our consultants utilize broad-based, general industry salary surveys and regress their data to organizations with \$2.6 billion in revenues.
 We believe market median is an appropriate target for our total compensation program.
 We attempt to design both short- and long-term incentives to produce rewards in excess of median market levels when company performance is better than target.
-The PCC authorized Towers Watson to perform a detailed analysis of our executive compensation levels in 2013, as we have each year since 2010 because of market volatility.
+The PCC authorized Towers Watson to perform a detailed analysis of our executive compensation levels in 2014, as we have each year since 2010 because of market volatility.

 As described below, the PCC asked Towers Watson to provide input on marketplace trends in executive compensation, and overall compensation and components of compensation for 12 executive positions.
-With the exception of the executive chairman position, which was excluded from the study because of its unique role in our succession planning process, each of the named executive officers was compared at the 50th percentile of market survey data.
+Each of the named executive officers was compared at the 50th percentile of market survey data.